Milstein Program student

-Milstein Program scholars enroll in specialized courses during their time at Cornell including a First-Year Advising Seminar, a First-Year Project, and the MStudio speaker series, allowing for cohort-bonding, faculty and graduate student mentorship, and opportunities to engage in advanced research at the intersection of technology and the humanities.
+Milstein Program scholars enroll in specialized courses during their time at Cornell including AS1111 First-Year Foundations, the MStudio speaker series, and have priority access to Faculty Fellow courses allowing for cohort-bonding, faculty and graduate student mentorship, and opportunities to engage in advanced research at the intersection of technology and the humanities.

 AMST 3418/ANTHR 3418/ANTHR 6418 Environmental Justice Studio